 El Perro Andaluz invites to a change in human perception towards animals and tries to shine a light on two poignant issues: the high rates of dog abandonment and pit bull types of dog discrimination.

-In the United States only, around 6.5 million animals are abandoned or given up to shelters each year, while more than 2.7 million cats and dogs are euthanized in shelters annually.
+In the United States only, around 6.3 million animals are abandoned or given up to shelters each year, while around 920,000 shelter animals are euthanized each year including 390,000 dogs and 530,000 cats (Source: Pet Adoption Statistics - World Animal Foundation).
 Overwhelmingly, many more Pit bulls and Pit mixes come into shelters than are adopted.
 Pit bulls come into the shelter more than any other breed, and they are euthanized in the greatest numbers as well because of their very low adoption rate.
 Breed-specific legislation that targets pit bull dogs makes their adoption even harder and public opinion on Pit Bulls is rarely a wealth of accurate information and contributes to lowering their adoption rates even further.
 Not many people know that Pit Bulls have averaged an 83.4% passing rate with the American Temperament Test Society.
 That’s a better score than Golden Retrievers and the popular Border Collie (both known for being family dogs), which scored between 79.6% to 82%, respectively.

 All in all, the bond we share with our dog friends is indeed magic, doesn't matter the breed of the dog, and this type of bond should be experimented at least once in a lifetime.